syenirasheila/Predicting-The-Magnitude-And-Location-Of-Earthquakes-In-Indonesia/README.md

-# Prediction of Earthquakes in Indonesia Prophet Forecasting model
+# Prediction Of Earthquakes In Indonesia Using Prophet Forecasting Model

 ## ✨ About The Project